cybertraining-dsc/reu2022/project/python-graphics.md

-Pie Chart matplotlib Summary
+### Pie Chart matplotlib Summary

+TODO: Paul

 The pie chart is a graph that visually displays multiple quantities of data as a proportion to the total amount, represented as the whole circle, with each quantity shown as a proportional slice of it.
 Matplotlib has the ability to display data through a pie chart as a figure after data is inputted.
 The command plt.pie takes in many parameters.

 Here are some of the parameters used in plt.pie, from matplotlib API online, not all of them are shown here.